fgsl/LaminasUser/README.md

 Introduction
 ------------

-Laminas is a user registration and authentication module for Laminas.
+LaminasUser is a user registration and authentication module for Laminas.
 Out of the box, LaminasUser works with Laminas\Db, however alternative storage adapter modules are available (see below).
 LaminasUser provides the foundations for adding user authentication and registration to your Laminas site.
 It is designed to be very